-There are multiple ways to manage tomato plants to reduce likelihood of disease infection.
+There are multiple ways to manage tomato plants to reduce the likelihood of disease infection.
 As in all vegetable crops, a basic method of pest avoidance is crop rotation.
-Virtually all soil borne pathogens and nematodes overwinter and will build up from year to year if a suitable host is present.
+Virtually all soil-borne pathogens and nematodes overwinter and will build up from year to year if a suitable host is present.
 Crop rotation breaks that cycle.
-A general rule for tomatoes is to use a 3 year rotation.
+A general rule for tomatoes is to use a 3-year rotation.
 This does not apply when plants are grown in containers in greenhouses/high tunnel production and new media is used every year.

-A good understanding of what pests are prevalent in your growing area, and the planting varieties resistant to those pests, is a first line of defense for control of tomato diseases and nematode pests.
+A good understanding of what pests are prevalent in your growing area, and the planting varieties resistant to those pests, is the first line of defense for the control of tomato diseases and nematode pests.

 Most state university extension programs list the diseases and nematodes most prevalent in the state.
 The Cornell Plant Pathology Department keeps a website that lists which varieties are resistant to which pests 2.
 Virtually any seed company selling a variety with resistance to one or key pests will list the pest resistance ratings as part of the description.
 A list of the abbreviations used to note resistance to particular pests can be found here 3.
 For example a variety with a pest resistance description of VFF or Va/Vd, For(1-2) means it has resistance to Verticillium wilt, and Fusarium wilt (races 1-2).
 It is safe to assume that if there is no such resistance claim made in the variety description, the variety is not resistant.
 There are no formal methods to measure or report tolerance to particular pests, though such claims may also be in variety descriptions.